rb2nem/nem-dev-guide/website/content/07-monitoring-blockchain.md

 This will notify your program when a new block is available, but you would still need to go and retrieve the block to check if it includes transactions involving your account.
 But we can do better!
 We can ask to be notified of new transactions involving a specific account.
-This is done by subscribing to the channel `/transactions/$ADDRESS` (replace $ADDRESS by the account's address, all uppercase and without hyphen).
+This is done by subscribing to the channel `/w/api/account/subscribe` with the payload `"{'account':'$ADDRESS'}"` (replace $ADDRESS by the account's address, all uppercase and without hyphen).
 Here is an example illustrating the format of the frame you receive:

 ``` json